 Look into the problem; let me know alternative actions including pros and cons of each; recommend one for my approval.

-As project manager you are handing over some responsibility not only to explore the issue, but to define what options exist to address it.
+As a manager you are handing over some responsibility not only to explore the issue, but to define what options exist to address it.
 However, you hold on to the responsibility to decide which option to take.
 You need to agree the timescale as part of the delegation.

 “Max, find out why the food supplies were six weeks late arriving at the refugee camp.
 By the end of the month, let me see a list of options for how we might avoid this happening again.
 Tell me which one you’re recommending and I will decide whether or not we should implement it.
 I’ll need a day to think it through.”